cortext/patstat/applicants classification/README.md

 #### Step 2

-We query all the applicants that do not have any ownership patent and insert it into “unkown” set.
+We query all the applicants that do not have any ownership patent and insert it into "unkown" set.

 Total records: **4'315.591**